• December 12, 2019

 Fire Evacuation Chair Emergency Signage

 Within the RRO, it states that, after revising the findings of a fire risk assessment, the ‘responsible person’ on the premises must ‘consider anybody who may be especially at risk’ and act to protect these individuals as best they can.
 For example, somebody with a physical disability.
+This is further reinforced by the Equality Act 2010, which mandates that employers must make ‘reasonable adjustments’ for disabled staff, visitors, and customers.
+In a multi-storey building where a lift cannot be used during a fire, providing an assisted means of escape, such as an evacuation chair, is often deemed a reasonable and necessary adjustment to fulfil these legal duties.
+Ignoring this duty could expose the business to significant risk, as explored in detail in our article on understanding legal responsibility in fire incidents at work.

 Therefore, government guidelines concur that where evacuation chairs are the preferred method of escape, the responsible person on the premises will provide them.